pearlchen/electronics-shopping-toronto/README.md

 IT CAN BE MULTIPLE PARAGRAPHS BUT BEST TO BE SHORT & SWEET.
 (AND NO...
 IT SHOULDN'T BE WRITTEN IN ALL CAPS.)
 ```

+If a retailer doesn't have a website, just remove that line.

 ### To add an online retailer